 Although it's tempting to simply hand the printed worksheet to the student and tell her to fill it out . . . we're going to change things up a bit with a fine motor activity.
 The lesson may become more meaningful (and memorable) when she is allowed to cut and paste at the same time.

-Download the page below (click thumbs)and have the child cut out each individual tulip row (including the empty box).
+Download the 1st page below and have the child cut out each individual tulip row (including the empty box).

 Have your child then paste each strip on brown construction paper (representing her "garden").